Find synonyms Find exact match

 As a general rule, we obtain surgical and interventional radiology consultation if endoscopic therapy is unlikely to be successful, if the patient is deemed to be at high risk for rebleeding or complications associated with endoscopy, or if there is concern that the patient may have an aorto-enteric fistula.
 In addition, a surgeon and an interventional radiologist should be promptly notified of all patients with severe acute upper GI bleeding .

 Upper endoscopy — Upper endoscopy is the diagnostic modality of choice for acute upper GI bleeding [45,46].
 Endoscopy has a high sensitivity and specificity for locating and identifying bleeding lesions in the upper GI tract.
 In addition, once a bleeding lesion has been identified, therapeutic endoscopy can achieve acute hemostasis and prevent recurrent bleeding in most patients.
 Early endoscopy (within 24 hours) is recommended for most patients with acute UGI bleeding, though whether early endoscopy affects outcomes and resource utilization is unsettled.
-(See 'Early endoscopy' below and "Treatment of active variceal hemorrhage", section on 'Endoscopic treatment' and "Overview of the treatment of bleeding peptic ulcers", section on 'Endoscopic therapy'.)
+(See 'Early endoscopy' below and "Management of acute variceal hemorrhage", section on 'Initial management' and "Overview of the treatment of bleeding peptic ulcers", section on 'Endoscopic therapy'.)

 Endoscopic findings in patients with peptic ulcers may be described using the Forrest classification .
 Findings include spurting hemorrhage (class Ia) (picture 1), oozing hemorrhage (class Ib), a nonbleeding visible vessel (class IIa) (picture 2), an adherent clot (class IIb) (picture 3), a flat pigmented spot (class IIc), and a clean ulcer base (class III).
 The endoscopic appearance helps determine which lesions require endoscopic therapy.
 (See "Overview of the treatment of bleeding peptic ulcers", section on 'Endoscopic therapy'.)